 Salmon rice balls served with avocado and carrots.

-• Finely chop the onions and peppers are small as you can so that there aren’t too many large chunks in the mixture.
+• Finely chop the onions and peppers as small as you can so that there aren’t too many large chunks in the mixture.

 • Make sure that your salmon filet is seasoned (this is what adds the main flavor to the rice.
 I love using tony’s all-in-one seasoning to season salmon.
 My favorite way to quickly cook salmon is to air fry it!
 Check out this post on air-fryer salmon!